austin-millan/go-python-example/README.md

 This repository includes a simple example on how to use the `go` bindings included in the [`github.com/sbinet/go-python`](https://github.com/sbinet/go-python) to call a Python function and method.

-## Requirements

-The `go-python` bindings are only compatible with Python 2.

 ## Usage

 ```bash